Opinion | New details about Trump’s Dominion scam help explain our authoritarian slide

 We constantly debate whether Trump and his supporters “actually believe” the election was stolen.
 But these revelations show how thoroughly this question misses the big story here, which is the central role of deliberate propagandistic invention in such efforts to overturn our democratic order.

 To fully appreciate this, consider another new revelation, the one about the Trump coup memo.
-In it, another Trump lawyer outlined how Vice President Pence could essentially ignore federal law and refuse to count President Biden’s electors.
+In it, another Trump lawyer outlined how then-Vice President Mike Pence could essentially ignore federal law and refuse to count President-elect Joe Biden’s electors.

 What was the essential prior ingredient in this scheme?
 Lies about the election.
 Fake fraud claims would enable Republicans in swing states to send slates of rogue electors, whereupon Pence could say neither the real electors nor the rogue ones were valid.